 Again, methodology alert, the meat dishes at the restaurant are rather more spenny, and you have to buy your veggies separate (a real bugbear, like when burger restaurants make you pay for chips separately), but still, even at thirty quid all in, you’re still paying Pizza Express prices.

-Unlike some of London’s brattier chefs, demanding astronomical figures for distinctly mediocre food, Tomos Parry’s simple Basque cuisine measures up against his competitors and yet comes in at a fraction of the cost, with a full three courses possible for £26.
+Unlike some of London’s brattier chefs, demanding astronomical figures for distinctly mediocre food, Tomos Parry’s simple Basque cuisine measures up against his competitors and yet comes in at a fraction of the cost, with a full three courses possible for £32.50.
+Fresh chorizo to start, Plaice ‘pil-pil’ with Cockles, and Olive Oil Ice Cream & Fig Leaf for dessert.

-Smoked Cod’s Roe to start, hake Kokotxas washed down with grilled strawberries with rice pudding will cost you a bankrupting £18.50.
-You might as well treat yourself to the lemon sole for main instead, upping your spend to £26.50.
+For such affordable pricing, you might as well treat yourself to the lemon sole for main instead, upping your spend to £53.

 4. St John